mohammad-agus/machine-failures-detection/README.md

 - Save the trained model using `pickle` for reuse in the API.

 > [!Tip]
-> Check out [the project's Jupyter notebook](https://github.com/mohammad-agus/machine-failures-detection/blob/master/project_notebook.ipynb) for the complete code
+> Check out [the project's Jupyter notebook](https://github.com/mohammad-agus/machine-failures-detection/blob/master/project_notebook.ipynb) for the complete code.

 ## **API Development and Deployment**